 All Gays Are Promiscuous: Played straight in a "Party Quirks" where Ryan played all the characters in a gay western.
 Every single character flirted with the host in some fashion.

 Ryan: I think you've figured out by now that Colin and I like to take in a lot of theater.
 And there's nothing we like more than show tunes!
 Colin: (hesitating a bit) Nothing!
 Ryan: Nothing!
 That's... (takes notice of Colin's hesitation) Sorry?
 Colin: Nope!
-Ryan: Were we not going to talk about...
+Ryan: No, you look like you've got something urgent to say...
 Colin: No, we love show tunes. (pointed tones) I'm married.